Black Sea grain deal in danger as Lavrov butts heads with UN

 The Western alliance supporting Ukraine has been enraged by Russia’s chairmanship of the UNSC, which some have dubbed a “terrorist state.”
 Lavrov used his first meeting to strike back at those criticisms.

-"The West has long been uncomfortable negotiating in universal formats such as the United Nations," he said, adding that to substantiate its course toward undermining multilateralism it introduced the "idea of democracies against autocracy."
+"The West has long been uncomfortable negotiating in universal formats such as the United Nations," he said, adding that to substantiate its course towards undermining multilateralism it introduced the "idea of democracies against autocracy."

 Along with summits for democracy, whose participants are selected by the "self-proclaimed hegemon, it is establishing other clubs for the chosen, which act as a workaround to the United Nations," he said.